 At Chase Eyecare, we are specially trained to examine children and adults for Visual Stress and Dyslexia.
 Scientific research has shown that visual stress from reading can be reduced by colouring the page using spectral filters.
 The filters are either placed directly over the page (these are known as coloured overlays) or they are worn in spectacles (precision tints).
 The colour is specific to each individual and has to be specially selected.

 A comprehensive eye examination including history and symptoms, ocular health, colour vision check, anterior eye imaging and visual fields, if necessary.
 The process should take around 25 minutes.

-Takes around 30 minutes.
-(Both are free to patients joining our direct debit scheme)
+Both examinations take around 30 minutes and both are free to patients who join our direct debit scheme.

 Eye examination costs